jirilebl/diffyqs-webwork/README.md

 *make-tar.sh* creates the tar file useful for uploading directly into WeBWorK.
 This will create all the right directory structure.

-## Branches
+## Branches on GitHub

 *master* branch is the current version, that should be always usable.
 Since the best way to work is to work on several machines at once, new development is likely to break things for a little bit so there is the ...

 *develop* branch, where new things are done.
-Once they are tested, they will be merged.
-This branch will get merged onto *master* very often, usually the moment everything is tested.
+Once they are tested, they will be merged into *master*.
+This branch will get merged onto *master* very often, usually the moment everything is tested and fixed up on the WeBWorK machine.
+So most of the time the two branches should be identical.